dream-x/dream-x/README.md

-Here's a draft for your GitHub README with the required sections and emojis:

----

 ## Hi there 👋

 I'm currently working as a **Tech Lead / Engineering Manager** and **Architect**, leading teams across a variety of projects in **fintech** and **crypto**.
 I also handle legacy systems and work on **migrations** to modern tech stacks.